mapineda48/njs/agape/README.md

-# Agape.
+# Agape

-> This demo is a selling point where reactjs is implemented in view, backend with nodejs and postgresql to model data, you can import this package as express router.
+This [demo](https://apinedavegamiguel.herokuapp.com/demos/agape/) is a selling point where reactjs is implemented in view, backend with nodejs and postgresql to model data.

 # Usage